Ship refuses to leave Italy port until all migrants are off

 Later at the port, he accused Meloni of playing politics at the expense of “newborns, of women, of people who have suffered traumas of all kinds," including torture in Libyan prisons.

-He said neither translators nor psychologists were on hand during Italy's selection process and many of the migrants were from rural areas of Gambia.
+He said neither translators nor psychologists were on hand during Italy's selection process and many of the migrants were from rural Gambia, unable to speak French, English or Italian.

 "Their fault is to speak another language.
 Their fault is to have another color,'' Soumahoro said, accusing the government of using the migrants to distract from other issues, including high energy prices.

-Aboard the Humanity 1, doctors identified people needing urgent medical care after the ship's doctor refused, said SOS Humanity spokesman Wasil Schauseil.
+Aboard the Humanity 1, doctors in Italy identified people needing urgent medical care after the ship's doctor refused to make a selection, said SOS Humanity spokesman Wasil Schauseil.
 Thirty-six people were declared non-vulnerable and were not permitted to disembark, prompting one to collapse and be taken away by an ambulance.

 “You can imagine the condition of the people.
 It is very devastating,″ he said.